pusher/pusher-ui/README.md

 As per usual (you can also use NPM):

-    yarn add @pusherapp/pusher-ui
+    yarn add pusher-ui

 You may need to add the project's peer dependencies as well:

     yarn add react styled-components

-Note: You must be logged in to the `pusherapp` NPM account in order to install the project.
+These dependencies are required by the project but are expected to be provided in your project for deduplication.

 ### Install for development